hangarlink/hangarexport/README.md

 * Includes all Ships and Ship Names found within each pledge.
 * Does NOT include Coupon Codes themselves, but does include the pledge without the codes.
 * Includes the handle.
+* Use at your own risk - no warranty or support is provided for this extension.

 **Always enbale Two Factor Authentication on your RSI account before using any chrome extensions.**